mondaiarimasen/Cryo-Data-Acquisition/README.txt

 *****************************************************************************
 II.
 Program Descriptions

+  - arduino_LabPTH/arduino_LabPTH.ino
+        > gets the lab temperature, pressure, and relative humidity from connected Arduino device
+        > sends the data to serial port, which cryo-RealTime.py reads and updates to cryo-Environment-Data.dat

   - cryo-CoolingWaterMonitor.py
         > gets the cooling water flow rate by reading the voltage from the monitor through the LabJack U3-LV